d9k/d9k-textbook/pr/pr-negative-space.md

 Environment is going to attack you.

 Often deadlock is caused by infinite `while`-loop.
 If you limit your loop with assertions you going to figure it out much quicker.

+Tiger Beetle figures out all needed resources ahead of time.

+Assert example: `assert(mem.eql(u8, block_cache, block_disk))` - checks if readed block from disk and memory are equal.

+Golang discorauge assertions, advices to handle error.
+But if you can predict a bug, why not fix it?
+Bugs caught by assertions can't be predicted.
+It's undefined behavior.
+There is no proper handling: you're into undefined logic territory.
+The safest thing to do is shutdown safely.

+There is cost to shutting down.
+But the cost to not doing so is greater.
+Imagine corrupting thousands of financial transactions every second.

+Distributed systems run several processes of the same thing in the cluster.
+So they expect some processes will crash and can't be restarted.
+Just restart process as fast as possiible.

+Zig is a fantastic language for writing databases.

+Zig encourages you to do assertions.
+If your numeric type overflows doing addition you gonna get nice stack trace.
+Enabled by default.

+Block-disabled assertions for performance critical blocks.

+Zig lets you to do assertions at compile-time.
+You can check program design integrity before it even executes.

+Assertions document your invariants.
+Programmers see what should work and what should't.

+Corrupt disk simulation to test replication!
+This simulator helped to find 30 bugs immediately after beginning of use.

+52:00 Replica leader election

+With Zig you can compile in WASM.

 ## MSDN Magazine: Cutting Edge - Invariants and Inheritance in Code Contracts | Microsoft Learn, 2011